-You may one day go to the dead sea and float in the water, go for a wonderful beach holiday or plunge into a natural pool in the jungle.
+You may one day go to the Dead Sea and float in the water, go for a wonderful beach holiday, or plunge into a natural pool in the jungle.
 Or you may just be enjoying the sunshine in your back garden.
 Either way, you may as well look good!

-This time of year is perfect for swim suit hunting
+This time of year is perfect for swimsuit hunting

-Many of the options shown below are comfortable and flattering for women over 40 so you can be sure you will step out on the beach or swimming pool in confidence and style.
+Many of the options for the best bathing suits for women shown below are comfortable and flattering for women over 40, so you can be sure you will step out on the beach or swimming pool in confidence and style.

 Where to buy swimsuits: Brands to consider